ScilifelabDataCentre/RDM-guidelines/content/topics/research-involving-human-data.md

 #### Agreements

 * A [Data Processing Agreement](/topics/gdpr-ethical-review-glossary/#data-processing-agreement) is needed when a Processor (someone from a different university than the controller) is processing the data (e.g. storing or analysing) on behalf of the controller.
-* A Data Transfer Agreement (DTA) is needed when data is shared with collaborating research principals within a research project, or when a recipient has independent personal data responsibility.
-The agreement specifies, among other things, which types of data can be transferred, under which conditions, how long the data may be retained and which security measures must be followed.
+* When data is shared with collaborating research principals or other recipients who have independent responsibility for the processing, a written agreement is still needed.
+Such agreements may go under different names — for example, **Data Transfer Agreement (DTA)**, **Data Access Agreement (DAA)**, or **Data Use Agreement (DUA)** — and should specify, among other things, what types of data can be shared, under what conditions, for how long, and what security measures must be followed.
-* A Data Access Agreement (DAA) is a contract made between one or more data users and the Data Access Committee (DAC).
-The agreement text should be drafted by the DAC and includes, but is not limited to, details of data use, publication embargoes and storage.
-Completion of a DAA by the applicant/s should form part of the application process to the DAC.
-Your institution may offer a standard text to use.
+* A **Data Access Agreement (DAA)** or **Data Use Agreement (DUA)** is typically used in controlled-access situations.
+These agreements define the conditions under which approved users may access and use the data, including permitted purposes, publication requirements, and data storage rules.

 #### Responsibilities